zxdvd/blog/content/data_structure/hash table.md

 Rehash is the process of resize.
 You need to hash each key again that why we called it rehash.
 For example, when the size is 8, both hash value 3 and 11 go to the bucket 3.
- But when you resize it to 16 bucket, 3 goes to bucket 3 while 11 goes to bucket 11.
+ But when you resize it to 16 buckets, 3 goes to bucket 3 while 11 goes to bucket 11.

 If you need to load too much data, rehash may happen many times.
 To avoid this, some languages (Java) support to intiate a hash table with a size as hint.
 Then this hash